dluciv/clipfile/README.md

 * `primary` (Linux only) — readable (and writable and appendable!) file to access primary (immediate) selection

 `clipboard` and `primary` files is even editable with the most of editors, which just do write file in-place:
-MCEdit, Vim, Emacs, Micro, Nano and Unix-like Far Manager work correctly.
-Windows Far Manager fails for now.
+MCEdit, Vim, Emacs, Micro, Nano and Far Manager for Unix work correctly.
+Some editors like Far Manager for Windows create temporary files, which clipfs does not allow.
+The simple workaround for it is to symlink (for Windows, Far Manager itself can help you =)) clipfile to any regular folder in which it can create temporary files and edit clipboard from there.

 ## Build